Skip to content

 If you hold other types of visa and wish to work while studying, Day 1 CPT allows you to start working as part of your curriculum from day one, integrating work experience with academic learning.

-• F1 students who are dismissed or in urgent needs for transfer
+• F-1 students dismissed and facing urgent needs for transferring

 Day 1 CPT is an excellent path for full-time professionals aiming to advance their education.
 For those aspiring to managerial positions that require an MBA or similar degrees, this approach allows them to pursue further studies while maintaining employment.